ovh/docs/pages/cloud/dedicated/vrack_configuring_on_dedicated_server/guide.en-ie.md

 ---
-title: Configuring the vRack on Your Dedicated Servers
+title: Configuring the vRack on your Dedicated Servers
 slug: configuring-vrack-on-dedicated-servers
 excerpt: Help on how to configure the vRack on two or more dedicated servers
 section: Network Management
 ---

-**Last updated 31st January, 2018**
+**Last updated 21st June 2018**

 ## Objective